IndoMisa/Havana/README.md

 # Havana
-Implementation of the board game "Havana"
+Implementation of the board game "Havana".
+* Language: Lisp